timojaask/SizeAndMove-macOS/README.md

 # SizeAndMove
-Easy app moving and resizing using modifier keys and mouse movement for macOS
+macOS utility for moving and resizing windows easily using mouse and modifier keys

 ## Improvement ideas
 - Start on login